×

 What is a typical expat home or apartment like in True Blue?

 "A typical expat home or apartment in True Blue, is often located in a gated community or a secure complex, providing a safe and comfortable living environment.
 These homes are usually modern and spacious, with open-plan living areas, fully equipped kitchens, and multiple bedrooms and bathrooms.
 They often come furnished, with contemporary furniture and decor, and may include amenities such as air conditioning, high-speed internet, and cable TV.
 Many homes also feature outdoor spaces like balconies or patios, offering stunning views of the surrounding landscapes, including the ocean.
 Some properties may even have private pools or access to shared facilities like a gym or a communal pool.
-The location is also a key feature, with many homes being close to the beach, local shops, restaurants, and the St. George's University, making them convenient for both work and leisure," wrote one member in True Blue.
+The location is also a key feature, with many homes being close to the beach, local shops, restaurants, and the St. George's University, making them convenient for both work and leisure," commented one expat who made the move to True Blue.

 What is the average cost of housing in True Blue?